ramidear/rami-portfolio/src/marionberries/index.md

   </h1>

   <p style="font-size: 1.15rem; line-height: 1.6; max-width: none;">
     During my summer as a Promotions Intern with the Marion Berries Baseball team, I contributed to activities which established a strong relationship with the team and Salem residents in its 2025 inaugural season.
-Some of these activities include <strong>the planning and execution of between-inning entertainment</strong>, <strong>developing and managing game-day activations to increase foot traffic</strong>, and <strong>the management of team social media accounts to positively engage and update the team's fans and sponsors</strong>.
+Some of these activities include <strong>the planning and execution of between-inning entertainment</strong>, <strong>developing and leading game-day activations to increase foot traffic</strong>, and <strong>the management of team social media accounts to positively engage and update the team's fans and sponsors</strong>.
   </p>

 </div>